How China Works

 The Government (State Council)

-The State Council is China's cabinet — it implements party decisions through ministries.
+The State Council is China's cabinet.
+It implements party decisions through ministries.
 It does not set national direction; that comes from the party.

 Li Qiang Current Premier